-Extracurricular activities and special interest clubs should occur when:
+Extracurricular activities and special interest clubs should occur if:

-- Under Stages 2 to 4, physical distance can be maintained between members of different learning groups; and - Under Stage 2, reduced physical contact is practiced by those within the same learning group.
+- Under Stages 2 to 4, physical distance can be maintained between members of different cohorts; and - Under Stage 2, reduced physical contact is practiced by those within the same cohort, and adequate space is provided to avoid crowding.

 In-person inter-school events including competitions, tournaments and festivals, should not occur at this time.
-This will be re-evaluated throughout the school year.
 Where possible, schools should seek virtual alternatives to continue to support these events in a different format.